Peanut Butter Chocolate Marble Muffins with Ferris Nut Co.

-There is nothing better than waking up to some freshly-baked muffins and topping them with a spoonful of creamy peanut butter.
-Seriously, name a better duo…I’ll wait!
+There is nothing better than waking up to some freshly baked muffins and topping them with a spoonful of creamy peanut butter.
+Seriously, name a better duo than this Peanut Butter Chocolate Marble Muffins…I’ll wait!

-These Peanut Butter Chocolate Marble Muffins are simply life changing.
+These Peanut Butter Chocolate Marble Muffins are simply life-changing.
 When my friends tried these, they said that they were one of the best things we’ve baked so far!
-They’re fluffy, chocolatey, and have the perfect peanut butter flavor swirled with chocolate.
+They’re fluffy and chocolatey, and have the perfect peanut butter flavor swirled with chocolate.

 If you prefer almond or cashew butter, check out Ferris Nut Co.’s All Natural Almond Butter and All Natural Cashew Butter!
 (These would be a 1:1 substitute for this recipe as well) Now, let’s get down to business…muffin business that is!